petershin/liferay-learn/docs/liferay-cloud/latest/en/customizing-liferay-dxp-in-the-cloud/using-the-liferay-dxp-service/upgrading-your-liferay-dxp-instance.md

 ### Extract and Import the Database

-Open a command prompt at the location of the downloaded database archive (named `backup-db-<PROJECT_NAME>-prd-<BACKUP_ID>.tgz`) and perform the following steps to import it to MySQL:
+Open a command line at the location of the downloaded database archive (named `backup-db-[PROJECT_NAME]-prd-[BACKUP_ID].tgz`) and perform the following steps to import it:

 1. Extract the database archive: